bluek8s/kubedirector/deploy/example_catalog/docs/cdh632-readme.md

 * standby(Applicable when cluster is in high availability mode)
 * aribiter(Applicable when cluster is in high availability mode)

+More about the CDH can be read [here.](https://docs.cloudera.com/documentation/enterprise/6/6.3/topics/cdh_intro.html)

 #### CDH ROLES